-We see a lot of companies are moving towards a microservice architecture.
-The big pitfall of microservices architecture is to focus on the technology, how big the microservice needs to be, how many lines of codes, what entities do we put in a microservice, and using rest as the communication between them.
-But to succeed we need to focus on the problem space, by crunching domain knowledge and do domain modelling.
-EventStorming is a perfect fit for domain modelling, and almost all the microservices leaders seem to agree.
-Even ThoughtWorks finally put EventStorming on 'adopt' in their most recent rendition of their technology radar.
-But EventStorming has grown to be more than just a tool for domain modelling and to be successful and create autonomous teams you need to use EventStorming for more than only domain modelling.
+We see many companies are moving toward a microservice architecture.
+The big pitfall of microservices architecture is to focus on the technology, how big the microservice needs to be, how many lines of codes, what entities do we put in a microservice, and using the rest as the communication between them.
+But to succeed, we need to focus on the problem space, by crunching domain knowledge and applying domain modeling.
+EventStorming is a perfect fit for domain modeling, and almost all the microservices leaders seem to agree.
+Even ThoughtWorks finally put it on 'adopt' in their most recent rendition of their technology radar.
+But to be successful and create autonomous teams, you need to use EventStorming for more than only Domain Modeling.

 Event Storming or EventStorming

 The first part of EventStorming, the storming of domain events, is essential.
-Everyone has their perception of reality; everyone has their specific model of it in their mind.
+Everyone has their perception of reality; everyone has their specific model in their mind.
 What we try to achieve is to let people make that model explicit with domain events.
-That means that a heuristic to start with is to let everyone write down domain events for their perception and place it on the timeline.
-Conquer and divide is this pattern Alberto wrote about in his book EventStorming on Leanpub.
-There are a lot more of these patterns written down in that book.
-The book also describes three types of EventStorming; Software modelling, process modelling and Big Picture.
-To make used systems that in an as-is process explicit, we use Process modelling EventStorming.
-A good starting point when you want to disentangle your current monolith or a big ball of mud system towards a more microservices architecture.
+That means that a heuristic start is to let everyone write down domain events for their perception and place it on the timeline.
+Conquer and Divide is this pattern Alberto wrote about in his book EventStorming on Leanpub.
+There are many more of these patterns written down in that book.
+The book also describes three types of EventStorming: Software Modeling, Process Modeling, and Big Picture.
+To make used systems that in an 'as-is' process explicit, we use Process Modeling.
+A good starting point when you want to disentangle your current monolith or a big ball of mud system toward a more microservices architecture.

 The blind man and an elephant

 In my opinion, the most critical and exciting EventStorming type is the big picture.
-Especially in a Big Picture conquer and divide is essential.
-You invite 20+ people from all silos in the organisation to do EventStorming together.
+Especially in a Big Picture, conquer and divide is essential.
+You invite 20+ people from all silos in the organization to 'eventstorm' together.
 You need at least an excellent facilitator and an observer to pull this off, but it will help to battle the parable of the blind men and an elephant, where every silo thinks they have the absolute truth.
-A Big Picture EventStorm gives an organisation a clear vision of the company goals and makes bottlenecks and competing goals explicit.
-It also starts showing you multiple contexts to create a context map of the organisation.
+A Big Picture EventStorm gives an organization a clear vision of the company goals and makes bottlenecks and competing goals explicit.
+It also starts showing you multiple contexts to create a context map of the organization.
 If you try to move towards more autonomous teams with a microservices architecture, Big Picture EventStorming will help your teams to share knowledge, align their goals, and focus on a shared vision.